 H59: System Hack.
 The control-command system is also susceptible of computer attacks.
-An external person could take possession of the system, control the pod and causing possible damage to the people and the pod.
+An external person could take possession of the system, control the vehicle and causing possible damage to the people and the vehicle.
 Therefore, the consequences of this threat are level 1, and the chances of them occurring are low, level D. Then this threat is located in the red zone of the matrix, with a level D1.
 The main mitigation measure is the use of cybersecurity systems that provide protection and alert personnel in the event of an attack, so that they can send the order to recover to a safe area and stop there.
-Another option would be the implementation of a secondary independent control system to activate in case of emergency.
+Another option would be the implementation of a secondary independent, physically segregated not hackable (such as isolated firmware with the only interface being a local manual connection) type of control system to activate in case of emergency.
+All critical events involving capsule travel should be protected against using a secondary system that is physically segregated and cannot be hacked, such as isolated firmware with the only interface being a local manual connection.
+Version control and test bed verification is also essential to ensure that latent errors and compromised updates are not installed.
 These measures would reduce the level of risk to the green zone of the matrix, E4.

 H60: Software failure.
 The system could not able to process the information properly, so that the orders it sends to the systems are incorrect.
-This failure would be very serious since it could turn out that it ordered to accelerate the pod instead of braking, being able to cause damage both to the pod and to the people inside.
+This failure would be very serious since it could turn out that it ordered to accelerate the vehicle instead of braking, being able to cause damage both to the vehicle and to the people inside.
 Because of this the level of consequence that has been taken into account is 1, while the probability of occurrence is low, level D. Thus remaining in the red zone of the risk matrix, level D1.
 The most important possible mitigation measures would be the use of a redundant control system and that the response of both should coincide, differently reporting an error in one of the systems.
 Another important aspect is that the control-command system must be sufficiently tested to ensure its correct operation under normal operating conditions.
 With this the level of this threat could be reduced to E3, moving to the yellow zone of the risk matrix.

 H61: Hardware failure.
 It is possible that the control-command system fails due to a hardware error, which can cause some faulty component, due to lack of maintenance or sabotage.
-This can cause the control system to become inoperative and damage pod and people, due to a possible collision with another pod or against the tunnel.
+This can cause the control system to become inoperative and damage vehicle and people, due to a possible collision with another vehicle or against the tunnel.
 Therefore, the level of consequences assigned to it is 1 and the probability is average, level C. This threat is therefore in the red zone of the matrix, C1.
 The possible mitigation measures applicable for this case are the physically robustness to withstand normal operation, protected to avoid manipulations from the outside by people, who do not have the permits to do so, carry out an adequate maintenance plan of the system to verify its correct operation and quickly replace the failed parts to reach the end of its lifecycle and finally it can be used redundant systems to use in case of fails.
 If these measures are applied the level of risk can be reduced to E4, moving to the green area of the matrix.